pkiraly/pkiraly.github.io/topics.md

 <p>Research questions and tasks (Computer Science): </p>
 <ul>
-  <li>How to transform MARC21 authority schema into Java classes the same way as bibliographic record schema elements are implemented in QA catalogue?</li>
+  <li>How to transform MARC21 authority schema into Java classes the same way as bibliographic record schema elements are implemented in QA catalogue?
-  <li>How to create a mechanism where the user can tell QA catalogue to analyse authority records instead of bibliographic records?</li>
+* How to create a mechanism where the user can tell QA catalogue to analyse authority records instead of bibliographic records?
-  <li>How to report the results?
+* How to report the results?
 What would be the ideal user interface? </li>
 </ul>

 <p>Research questions and tasks (Humanities): </p>
 <ul>
-  <li>Literature review on data quality aspects of authority data</li>
+  <li>Literature review on data quality aspects of authority data
-  <li>Survey library metadata experts and researchers who work with authority records about the metadata quality aspects.
-Based on the findings, define a set of requirements against authority data elements as a textual document or with SHACL expressions.</li>
+* Survey library metadata experts and researchers who work with authority records about the metadata quality aspects.
+Based on the findings, define a set of requirements against authority data elements as a textual document or with SHACL expressions.
-  <li>Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues.</li>
+* Test the implementation, and create an evidence-based report on the quality related issues found in particular catalogues.</li>
 </ul>

 <p>Partners:</p>